Historic Tango recordings in their correct speed and the best possible sound. FLAC available.

 Bohr played the piano a little, he sang even less.
 Reading his memoirs, "From the Balcony of My Life", it's evident that what he lacked in talent, he made up with ambition, enthusiasm, and self-confidence.
 He was also preternaturally media-savvy.
 In 1923 he got a job as a piano salesman for Casa Castiglioni, where he discovered by accident the possibilities of the saw as a musical instrument, and this brought him to the attention of yet another Odeon act, Francisco Canaro.
 Canaro lead the orchestra while Bohr played the saw in a somewhat bizarre composition by Bohr entitled Tut-Ankh-Amon.
 Bohr subtitled the piece "Paso del Camello" (Camel Step), a throwback to the days when animals inspired new dance steps, and also a hint that Bohr was much aware of what was going on in North America, where a similar dance was a fad for a very short time that year.

 The stunt was very successful, and Bohr became famous overnight.
-In 1924 and 1925 he was, in his words, "Buenos Aires's pampered kid", to the chagrin of musicians like Julio de Caro and Agustín Magaldi, who openly expressed reservations about his talent.
+In 1924 and 1925 he was, in his words, "Buenos Aires's pampered kid", to the chagrin of musicians like Julio De Caro and Agustín Magaldi, who openly expressed reservations about his talent.
 Bohr composed a handful of Tangos, and also some fox-trots and shimmies for the Canaro Jazz Band (many adapted from American composers).
 With a young Lucio Demare he co-authored Melodía de amor.
 Demare, in turn, dedicated the shimmy Mister Bohr.

 One day, while playing his Tango Cascabelito on the piano and on live radio, Bohr anxiously waited for Juan Andrés Caruso to bring the new lyrics.
 When Caruso finally showed up, Bohr read the lyrics while still playing the piano, and this launched his new fame in the "spoken singing" style.
 Bohr's vocal range surely was limited, nevertheless he landed a singing career of sorts.
-In 1924 Carlos Gardel recorded Cascabelito, Bohr's most memorable composition.
+Canaro and Odeon labeled his records as interpreted by a “Cómico a dicción” (talking comedian).
+In 1924 Odeon segregated Bohr’s records into a separate series 16xxx.
+Many of these recordings were issued as instrumentals by the Canaro Jazz Band first, and Bohr and others wrote the lyrics later.
+Some these numbers became very popular in their own right, like the fox trot Oh Paris!, composed by Bohr and also recorded by Carlos Gardel.
+In 1924 Gardel also recorded Cascabelito, arguably Bohr's most memorable composition.
 Soon after Bohr starred in a revue at the Teatro Porteño entitled Del Puente Alsina a Montmartre.

-But Bohr never let go his passion for the camera, he really wanted to make movies.
+Bohr never let go his passion for the camera, he really wanted to make movies.
 Since April 1925 Canaro was making headlines in Paris, and Bohr decided to go to New York to try his luck.
 Before he traveled he took care of some business: first he became an Argentine citizen; and second, he won a lawsuit against one Antonio Panigali for a violation of his trademark name, though the sentence did not cover his use of "Mister Bohr", as this was too generic.
-"Che Bohr" arrived in New York on the American Legion on October 12.
+"Che Bohr" arrived in New York on the American Legion on October 12 (Columbus Day).
 He stayed at the Hotel Astor in Times Square.

 Since moving to Cuba in Summer 1924, Pilar Arcos had played at the Teatro Campoamor in Havana and others.
 In April 1925 she joined the zarzuela company of Amadeo Vives, and fell in love with Spanish baritone Fortunio Bonanova.
 Bonanova was born in Mallorca in 1895, and rose to notoriety in 1922 as the star of the silent movie Don Juan Tenorio.
 In March 1924 he traveled to Buenos Aires with Vives' company to premiere Doña Francisquita, which was a huge success there and played for months at the Teatro Victoria.
 Bonanova was smitten, and sang Tango in many of his appearances since.